 What frequencies should I filter?

-A High-Pass filter, as the name suggests, allows high frequencies to pass through whilst unwanted low frequencies (below the threshold you specify) are removed.
+A High-Pass filter, as the name suggests, allows high frequencies to pass through whilst unwanted low frequencies (below the frequency cut off you specify) are attenuated.

 Rolling off bass in software